 Don’t Give Up on Submitting Your Work

-Writers, I beg you, keep the faith.
+Writers, keep the faith.
 Push through the criticism; incorporate meaningful feedback into your work.
 And don’t kill your darlings!
 Just rework them!

 BTW, Saboteur, has recently been picked up by a new literary journal.
 The editor advised cutting the last paragraph and I agreed, it read much better!